 |Grade 3||Undifferentiated small blue cells, sometimes rosette formation|

-Histological characteristics of neuroblastomaAt macroscopic level, a dark, sanguineous cross-section with calcifications can be seen.
-The most common degree of malignancy, the undifferentiated neuroblastoma, does not show any forms of differentiation such as Neuropil or ganglionic cells.
-Sometimes, neuroblasts are arranged in rosette patterns with a Neuropil-center, the so-called Homer Wright rosettes.
+Histological characteristics of neuroblastomaMacroscopically, a dark, sanguineous cross-section with calcifications can be seen.
+The most common degree of malignancy, the undifferentiated neuroblastoma, does not show any forms of differentiation such as neuropil or ganglionic cells.
+Occasionally, neuroblasts are arranged in rosette patterns with a neuropil center, known as Homer-Wright rosettes.

-In contrast, the diffuse ganglioneuroblastoma consists of a mixture of neuroblasts, Schwann cells and ganglion cells.
-The nodular ganglioneuroblastoma shows a nodose structure consisting of neuroblastic foci and tumor parts made of ganglioneurons.
+In contrast, diffuse ganglioneuroblastoma consists of a mixture of neuroblasts, Schwann cells, and ganglion cells.
+Nodular ganglioneuroblastoma shows a nodose structure consisting of neuroblastic foci and tumor parts made of ganglioneurons.

-Furthermore, the classification in 5 clinical stages according to the International Neuroblastoma Staging System (INSS) is important.
-More than 60% of children are diagnosed in stage IV.
+The classification of neuroblastoma into 5 clinical stages, according to the International Neuroblastoma Staging System (INSS), is important.
+More than 60% of children are diagnosed at stage IV.

 Stage I: Tumor is confined to the organ of origin.